Onpage SEO overdose – Are you making this serious mistake?

 The opposite effect of optimizing Onpage SEO overdose?

-The latest update of Google Panda is aimed at all websites whose content is optimized on page SEO.
-If you are wrong on the way of optimizing content, excessive number of keywords, you are at a very high risk of Panda penalty.
+The latest update of Google Panda is aimed at all websites whose content is optimized for on-page SEO.
+If you are wrong on the way of optimizing content, an excessive number of keywords, you are at a very high risk of Panda penalty.

-And Marketers know what if Panda penalizes it, the website easily sees a sudden drop in the rankings.
+And Marketers know that if Panda penalizes it, the website easily sees a sudden drop in the rankings.
 Therefore, over-optimizing your content can be counterproductive.

 A text that is full of links is also not attractive.
 If your visitors feel uncomfortable, they will not want to make a purchase or return to your site.
 That means excessive Onpage SEO will receive less attention from social media.

-Last but not the least, I recommend a topic you might find interesting:
+Last but not least, I recommend a topic you might find interesting:

 7 COMMON MISTAKES SEOERS USUALLY MAKE IN IMPLEMENTING SEO

-Thank you for reading and please feel free to leave any question below!
+Thank you for reading,g and please feel free to leave any questions below!

 Leave a Reply